masscollabs/massCON2025/README.md

 Copyright (C) 2024-2025 bilsege and contributors

 Copyright (C) 2024-2025 Birleşik Dergi Yazarları

+Copyright (C) 2025 Exsay and contributors

+Copyright (C) 2025 Açık Ağ ve katkıcıları

+Copyright (C) 2025 cekirdek.xyz ve katkıcıları

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published